 At SART hospitals, survivors can access a free medical exam, and forensic evidence can be collected for later use if the survivor wishes to pursue a report in the future.
 Taxi vouchers are available at Campus Safety, Project S.A.F.E., Emmons Wellness Center, and Residential Education and Housing Services to provide free transportation to SART centers.
-The Survivor Advocate is available to accompany survivors to access off-campus resources.
+The Oxy Survivor Advocate is available during business hours to accompany survivors to access off-campus resources.
+After hours, the Oxy 24/7 Confidential Hotline (323)341- 4141 can connect you to a survivor advocate at Peace Over Violence.